opengeos/segment-geospatial/docs/index.md

 The Segment Anything Model is computationally intensive, and a powerful GPU is recommended to process large datasets.
 It is recommended to have a GPU with at least 8 GB of GPU memory.
 You can utilize the free GPU resources provided by Google Colab.
 Alternatively, you can apply for [AWS Cloud Credit for Research](https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research), which offers cloud credits to support academic research.
 If you are in the Greater China region, apply for the AWS Cloud Credit [here](https://aws.amazon.com/cn/events/educate_cloud/research-credits).

+## Legal Notice

+This repository and its content are provided for educational purposes only.
+By using the information and code provided, users acknowledge that they are using the APIs and models at their own risk and agree to comply with any applicable laws and regulations.
+Users who intend to download a large number of image tiles from any basemap are advised to contact the basemap provider to obtain permission before doing so.
+Unauthorized use of the basemap or any of its components may be a violation of copyright laws or other applicable laws and regulations.

 ## Acknowledgements

 This project is supported by Amazon Web Services ([AWS](https://aws.amazon.com/)).
 In addition, this package was made possible by the following open source projects.
 Credit goes to the developers of these projects.